I hope these letters find you well. I just got in after some smooth rickety-rolling through the 210 freeway, and the night is ours.

 I’m with the InsideOUT Writers program at a juvenile camp in San Dimas through October, and while the ride up is a solid hour’s drive past mid-day heat and glaring metal, the ride back is beautiful.

-The City gleams like a nebula from the 210 in the evening, and it was like an orchestra tonight: every driver was part of a great ballet on the road, slipping and swerving at each curve in such synchrony that although we were separate, we really acted like just a single passage of light through the darkness, or a critical mass.
+The City gleams like a nebula from the 210 in the evening, and it was like an orchestra tonight: every driver was part of a great ballet on the road, slipping and swerving at each curve in such synchrony that although we were separate, we really acted like just a single passage of light through the darkness.

 For August’s book review, I’m excited to feature LAtitudes: An Angeleno’s Atlas by Patricia Wakida, in which L.A. aficionados can find one another through a stream of pages dedicated to uncovering the roots of this place we call home.